Yard Hydrant Installation Instructions & Tips

 Cut out a small section of the water supply line for installing a 90-degree tee fitting, using a PVC pipe cutter or a hacksaw.
 Fit a short length of PVC pipe into the side outlet of the tee, but do not glue it in place.
 Permanently install the tee into the supply pipe with PVC solvent glue, following the manufacturer's directions.
-When positioning the glued tee, use a level held along the short length of pipe to make sure the tee is perfectly horizontal (or wherever you need to point it).
+When positioning the glued tee, use a level held along the short length of pipe to make sure the tee is perfectly horizontal.

-Install a 90-degree elbow and an MIP adapter to the bottom of the water hydrant standpipe, using plumber's tape, tightening the fittings with tongue-and-groove pliers.
+Install a 90-degree elbow and a MIP adapter to the bottom of the water hydrant standpipe, using plumber's tape, tightening the fittings with tongue-and-groove pliers.
 The MIP adapter has male threads that attach to the elbow as well as a smooth socket that you will solvent-glue to the PVC water supply pipe.

 Cut the pipes and install additional fittings as needed to join the hydrant to the water supply tee fitting.
 Test-fit (without glue) all fittings to make sure everything fits correctly.